 Several times, when I asked a probing or even a profound question, my

-Some of these pauses have been indicated, but rather
+Some of these pauses have been indicated, but rather than continually interrupt

-That’s right.
+right.
 I’m the Dean of the College in the Arts.
-That
+That is after

-of Music.
-Now I have music, dance, visual arts, theater, just
+Music.
+Now I have music, dance, visual arts, theater, just about everything.

 BD: Was that